i-jerkovic/ABC-method/README.txt

 This repository contains the code example and the raw data used in the study "Adjusted binary classification (ABC) model in forensic science: an example on sex classification from handprint dimensions".

-abc_code_example - contain code with detailed descriptions
+abc_code_example - contains code with detailed descriptions

 Rdata - contains raw data used in the study in .Rdata format